Briana McDonagh

 4

 Are you disciplined enough to manage revolving credit?
-It is a powerful tool in the right hands but can leave you in debt longer if you spend up to the limit.
+It is a powerful tool in the right hands — but it requires active management.

 5